 Each event you build can have an optional point value associated with it.
 Volunteers will be granted the defined number of points automatically each time they receive hours for an event with a point value assigned.

 To assign a point value to an event, simply build a new event or edit an existing event and enter the number of points you'd like to grant volunteers each time they participate in the Point Value field just below the Event Group field, then click Save (Figure 3).
-When associating a point value with a Recurrence Master, a volunteer will receive the defined number of points each time they volunteer for an instance of the master.
-You may also detach point values on specific instances to change the value for a specific date without changing the point value for all instances of the master.
+When associating a point value with a Recurrence Template, a volunteer will receive the defined number of points each time they volunteer for an instance of the template.
+You may also unlink point values on specific instances to change the value for a specific date without changing the point value for all instances of the template.

 Figure 3.
 Assign a point value to your events in VolunteerHub.

 Remember that points are awarded for event participation automatically once the volunteer receives hours for the event.
 If you are using OnSite/Kiosk or QR codes to check volunteers in electronically, this will happen automatically once the volunteer checks in or out (depending on your Hours Tracking Mode option in the Settings > Site Settings page).
 If your organization does not use OnSite/Kiosk, you may grant hours and points automatically upon event registration in that field instead.